Representing Yourself at Your Family Law Trial: Definitions of Words Commonly Used in Family Law Cases

 Respondent: There are usually two parties in a family law case – the applicant and the respondent.
-The applicant starts the case and the respondent “responds” to the case by serving and filing an Answer – Form
+The applicant starts the case and the respondent “responds” to the case by serving and filing a Form 10: Answer.

 Settlement Conference: A settlement conference is a meeting between a judge, the parties, and the party’s lawyers to try to settle outstanding issues.
 Many times, the judge will make an order about an issue at a settlement conference based on consent agreements between the two parties.